 I started writing about wine more than 25 years ago for The Washington Post, and over this span I have seen my colleagues write again and again—breathlessly—about more than a few “historically great” vintages.
 Not wishing to seem ridiculous, I’ve tried to avoid swooning over growing seasons that produced striking wines.
 This has proved to be a sound approach to critical writing about wine, preventing me from having to recant praise for a “best ever” vintage when another, even better one subsequently came around the corner.

-But my turn to recant has come, as extensive blind tastings of 2016 vintage Barolo wines in the area in late January have convinced me that these wines are even better than their extraordinary predecessors from 2010.
+But my turn to recant has come, as extensive blind tastings of 2016 vintage Barolo wines in the area in late January of 2020 convinced me that these wines are even better than their extraordinary predecessors from 2010.
 I was once sure that 2010 would be the best year I’d live to see from my beloved Barolo district, and though I’ve definitely not changed my mind about the greatness of the wines made in that year, I confess to having fallen even more deeply in love with the 2016s.